-LaxRecords.com is a high school lacrosse dedicated to the coverage of boys’ high school lacrosse, specifically statistics to highlight the best players in the sports’ history.
+LaxRecords.com is a high school lacrosse dedicated to the coverage of boys' high school lacrosse, specifically statistics to highlight the best players, coaches, and teams in lacrosse history.

 What You'll Find Here

 For the more team-oriented of us, you will learn about the teams who had the longest win streaks both nationally and by state.
 What is the longest overtime game in boys' high school lacrosse history?
 LaxRecords.com has that answer too.
 How about the high school lacrosse programs with the most state championships?
 There's a page for that as well.

 Why Lacrosse History?

 I started collecting high school lacrosse performances in 2011 while I was the Editor of ESPN.com's high school lacrosse site at the now defunct ESPNHS.com.
 I continued the project through 2014 while at StudentSportsLacrosse.com.